Hey everybody, and welcome to PT Pioneer.

 This principle also lends itself to reviews and recommendations.

-Go with the certifications and certifying agencies that come highly recommended by the pros and your peers.
+Go with the certifications and certifying agencies highly recommended by the pros and peers.

 Lastly, you want to maximize convenience.
-So when it comes to selecting a powerlifting certification, go for one whose practical and testing centers are closest to you.
+So when selecting a powerlifting certification, go for one whose practical and testing centers are closest to you.

-While we do live in a time where a lot of exams and assessments can be conducted remotely online, powerlifting is just one of those things where a real-world practical assessment might still be required.
+While we live in a time where many exams and assessments can be conducted remotely online, powerlifting is just one of those things where a real-world practical assessment might still be required.
+In terms of online training, certain organizations are better equipped to deal with online scenarios.
+My review of the best online personal training programs mentions how ISSA is one of the best distance-accredited certification programs.

 Step 4: Prepare for Your Exam & Pass!